Call4Cloud | MMP-C | Autopilot | Device Preparation

 }catch{$Null}

-As shown above, I am removing the sensitive parts from the registry key instead of removing the whole key.
-Because do you know what happens when you remove the whole reporting key?
-You are speeding up the proactive remediations and you will end up with that same sensitive information back in your registry and the whole process will start over, over and over again
+As shown above, I am removing the sensitive parts from the registry key instead of the whole key.
+Do you know what happens when you remove the whole reporting key?
+You speed up the proactive remediations, and you will end up with that same sensitive information back in your registry, and the whole process will start over and over again.

-Just like with the Intune Management Extension log you could add this part to the Task Schedule which was also removing the password in the log file.
-Just add the 2 parts together and convert it to a Base64
+Just like with the Intune Management Extension log, you could add this part to the Task Schedule, which also removes the password in the log file.
+Just add the two parts together and convert it to a Base64

 Conclusion:

-Please make sure you are not putting sensitive information in your PowerShell scripts ever.
-But if you have no other choice, please make sure you clean up the mess afterward
+Please make sure you are not ever putting sensitive information in your PowerShell scripts.
+But if you have no other choice, please make sure you clean up the mess afterward.

 Spaceballs Password GIFs | Tenor